DUNE/femb_doc/test_stand_expert/ADC/ADC_Shift_Instructions.md

 7) Adjust the waveform generator to generate a sine wave with a frequency between 1 and 10kHz:

-     -On the RIGOL wave function generator click on the burst button once
+     -On the RIGOL wave function generator click on the burst button once to take local control

      -Make sure SINE, CH1 and OUTPUT1 are all clicked on.

      -Adjust Sine wave parameters till you see the waveform output from the chip clearly.

      [insert instructions for the Keysight generator here]

-8) Leave chip ON and and reading out and now start lowering it into the dewar slowly, watch the waveform on the GUI and

-make sure it is stable or reverts to stability after each step lowering it into the dewar.
+8) Leave chip ON and and reading out and now start lowering it into the dewar slowly, watch the waveform on the GUI and make sure it is stable or reverts to stability after each step lowering it into the dewar.
 Dunking instructions:

      -Lower the basket until the LN just touches the bottom of the basket.
 Leave it there until boiling subsides -Lower the basket until LN is just above the white chip power connector - check current draw and leave for 5 minutes